 A few months ago, I wrote about how to optimise your news feed on ShareScope Pro.
 My suggestions to improve the news feed have been taken on board and are now available on SharePad too.
 In this article, I’ll show how you to set up your news feed in order to get the best out […]

-The Trader: Five rules for new traders
+The Trader: Five rules for traders

 A combination of market volatility and being locked in during lockdown has led to many turning their eye to getting involved in the stock market.
 The failure rate for traders is estimated to be around 90%, and many of the spread bet firms report that 70%+ of clients lose (the real figure I believe is […]